Accounts Payable Turnover: Definition, Formula & Calculator

 A/P Turnover vs A/R Turnover Ratios

 While both are turnover ratios, each reveals a different aspect of business operations.
 As discussed earlier, A/P turnover measures how quickly a company pays its suppliers.
-Meanwhile, A/R turnover pertains to how quickly a company collects from customers.
+Meanwhile, the A/R turnover pertains to how quickly a company collects from customers.

 These two ratios have a direct relationship.
 If the company can’t collect receivables quickly, there will be little cash.
 With little cash, it would be impossible to pay suppliers quickly, which would then result in a low A/P turnover.
 Overall, it is beneficial to analyze these two ratios together when conducting financial analysis.